 - Limited-time exclusive content alert

-Automated Multi-channel Orchestration: True multi-channel power is revealed in intelligent automation.
+Automated Multi-channel Orchestration: The true power of multi-channel lies in intelligent automation.
 Instead of manually managing 4 channels, modern tools allow for automated sequences that:

 - Alternate channels based on responses (if email ignored → switch to LinkedIn)